It's not easy sorting out other people's problems. Genuinely, is it actually possible to please everyone, all the time?

 Have your clients sign a contract.
 Set out your procedural methods and any ground rules to do with confidentiality, payment, communication, etc. It won't necessarily stop claims but at least you'll protect your interests and everyone will know where they stand.

 Check your emotions at the door.
 Anger and stress might cloud your clients' judgement but it shouldn't affect yours.
-No matter how heated discussions get, choose your words carefully and keep your language neutral, and be wary of the 'tough love' approach.
+No matter how heated discussions get, choose your words carefully and keep your language neutral.

 Confidentiality is key.
 Check that the room you conduct the sessions in is soundproof and secure.
 Keep any important documents and/or sensitive information safely locked away.
 Remember that confidentiality breaches can be internal or external – if in doubt, check with your client before mentioning anything to a third party that could compromise their position.